Trying to work out where to stay on Jeju Island in South Korea? Here are the top areas and hotels for you to check out when you’re planning your trip…

 Check the latest prices for Playce Camp Jeju on Booking.com

 Where to stay on Jeju Island

-This island is a very popular destination in South Korea.
-However, there are enough places to stay on Jeju Island; affordable, family travellers, and of course visitors who want to splurge on luxury.
+This is a very popular destination in South Korea.
+There are plenty of places to stay on Jeju Island whether you’re looking for affordable accommodation, Jeju Island for family travellers, or visitors who want to splurge on luxury.

-If you want to do lots of hiking, Jungmun and Seogwipo are great spots.
+If you want to do lots of hiking, Jungmun and Seogwipo are great spots for your Jeju Island hotels.
 For convenience, stay in Jeju City, but for those looking for a little tranquillity, Seongsan is the spot for you.

 You’ll probably need to read this article about the best areas to stay in Jeju again, to let the info sink in.
 Being an island, I’d definitely recommend choosing a Jeju hotel with ocean views, go for a central location so you can walk around a bit, and then of course, you’ll want free wifi and comfortable rooms too.